sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_XX_cmce.rst

 - 348864
 - 348864f

-For the analysis of CMCE, a utility program has been written that calls the functions to be analysed in a similar way to the Botan CLI.
+For the analysis of Classic McEliece (CMCE), a utility program has been written that calls the functions to be analyzed in a similar way to the Botan CLI.
 The following call is used to obtain the encapsulation and decapsulation outputs:

 .. code-block:: cpp